 Each year, Medicare’s annual Open Enrollment Period (OEP) gives seniors the opportunity to enroll in a Medicare Advantage Plan (Part C) or prescription drug plan (Part D), change an existing Part C or D plan, or disenroll and revert to Original Medicare (Parts A and B).

-The Open Enrollment Period typically lasts about two months from October 15 until December 7.
-But what happens if you miss the deadline?
+The Open Enrollment Period lasts from October 15 until December 7 each year, but what happens if you miss the deadline?
 Do you have to wait until the next year’s OEP to make changes to your coverage?
-Fortunately, seniors can change their coverage outside of the annual Enrollment Period under certain circumstances.
+Fortunately, seniors can change their coverage outside of the annual OEP under a few different circumstances.

-Here are a few tips to help you maximize your drug and health benefits in the coming year, and a few strategies for switching your plan outside of the enrollment period.
+Here are a some tips to help you maximize your drug and health benefits in the coming year and a few strategies for switching your plan outside of the fall enrollment period.

-Ways to Change and Maximize Coverage Outside of the Open Enrollment Period
+Ways to Change and Maximize Coverage Outside of Medicare Open Enrollment

 - The Medicare Advantage Open Enrollment Period